mahirahalwani/comptia-tech-/README.md

       &emsp;- Measures the rate of energy transfer in computing devices. <br>
       &emsp;- It describes how much power a device consumes during operation.<br>
       &emsp;- Knowing wattage is crucial for selecting appropriate power supplies in computer systems as well as helping to understand and manage energy efficiency.<br>
+      &emsp;- Understanding wattage allows for informed decisions when building or upgrading computers, ensures compatibility and prevents underpowered systems. <br>

+## 1.4 - TROUBLESHOOTING METHODOLOY
+1) Identify the problem.<br>
+      &emsp;- Gather detailed info from the user.<br>
+      &emsp;- Observe the symptoms.<br>
+      &emsp;&emsp;- Examine error messages, notifications, or abnormal behaviors. <br>
+      &emsp;&emsp;- Check for indicators like light, sounds, or error codes.<br>
+      &emsp;- Replicate the issue to understand it better.<br>
+      &emsp;- Establish a theory of probable cause.<br>
+      &emsp;&emsp;- Start with the simplest potential causes before moving to complex ones. <br>
+2) Establish a theory of probable cause.<br>
+      &emsp;- Develop a logical explanation.<br>
+&emsp;- <br>

 ## 2.0 - SYSTEM HARDWARE